The reference librarians at the Ross-Blakley Law Library are happy to help you find or navigate research resources.

 Deferred Action for Childhood Arrivals (DACA) is a kind of administrative relief from deportation.
 The purpose of DACA is to protect eligible immigrant youth who came to the United States when they were children from deportation.
 DACA gives young undocumented immigrants: 1) protection from deportation, and 2) a work permit.
 The program expires after two years, subject to renewal.

 June 18, 2020: In 2017, the Trump administration announced that it would end the DACA program, which it believed had been illegal in the first place.
 By a vote of 5-4, the Supreme Court ruled that the administration acted improperly in terminating the program, and it sent the case back for the Department of Homeland Security to take another look.
-The ruling means that the DACA program will remain in place, at least for the foreseeable future.
+The ruling means that the DACA program will remain in place.

-June 28, 2019: The Supreme Court announced it will hear arguments in the case during its next term, which starts in October, and will probably issue its decision in the spring or summer of 2020 whether the Trump administration may discontinue the DACA program.
+June 28, 2019: The Supreme Court announced it will hear arguments in the case during its next term and will issue its decision on whether the Trump administration may discontinue the DACA program.
 The Obama-era program to protect DREAMers will get a one-hour hearing before the high court.
 The court said it would consolidate three appeals into one argument.